 The school has a specialist technology room which all classes access on a timetabled basis.
 All students have access to computers and appropriate software.
 Individual classrooms have computers and iPads for regular pupil use, and the school encourages a Bring Your Own Device (BYOD) philosophy.
-More information is program is distributed separately from the prospective.
+More information linked to this program is distributed separately from the prospectus.